Lacrymology/states/doc/write_formula.rst

   real ``name`` or ``path`` in argument key in state definition.
 This make refactor a lot easier and improve readability.

+  This also can help you to avoid getting a `Recursive requisite found
+  <https://github.com/saltstack/salt/issues/5667>`_ error if there are two
+  states that use the same name and one require another.

 Extend
 ~~~~~~